CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-cloudberry-lab-backup-enterprise-blueprint.md

   [CloudBerry Image](../../images/ecosystem-CloudBerry-1.png)

 2. Search for the Blueprint.
-- To search for the Nexus Chameleon blueprint, type “Cloudberry Backup Enterprise for Desktop and Server” under “Refine Results” in the right panel and click the “Go” button.
+- To search for the blueprint, type “Cloudberry Backup Enterprise for Desktop and Server” under “Refine Results” in the right panel and click the “Go” button.

   [CloudBerry Image](../../images/ecosystem-CloudBerry-2.png)